aymentoumi/tilde/README.md

 ```

 Route can be changed programmatically, by updating `SPA.of()?.route` property.
-Click "Reset" button and you'll see application URL is changed to / and a new item is pushed in a browser history.
+Click "Reset" button and you'll see application Route is changed to / and a new item is pushed in a browser history.
 You can use browser "Back" button to navigate to a previous route.

 Try navigating between views programmatically using buttons, Back/Forward browser buttons, manually changing route in the URL - it works no matter what! :)